This page has been automatically translated. Please refer to the page in French if needed.

 Bank loans

-The APR is the “all-in” interest rate of a loan.
-It includes the nominal interest rate (the rate used to calculate the interest on your loan) and the elements constituting a condition for obtaining the credit or for obtaining it on the announced conditions:
+Note that the annual percentage rate of interest (APR) is the “all-inclusive” interest rate of a credit.
+It includes the nominal interest rate (the rate used to calculate the interest on your loan) and the elements constituting a condition for obtaining the advertised credit:

 - the application fee;